KWordQuiz is a tool that gives you a powerful way to master new vocabularies. It may be a language or any other kind of terminology.

 Before you start a quiz you select how you want to practice.
 KWordQuiz offers five different modes to make practicing more efficient.
 The different modes make it possible to have the quiz go through your vocabulary in sequential or random order in one or both directions.

-When you have entered your vocabulary and selected a mode you are ready to start a quiz.
-Maybe you want to start with a flashcard session, then you can move on to a multiple choice quiz or do the powerful question and answer quiz.
-You get instant feedback on correct and incorrect answers and you have the option to repeat any errors, further improving your learning efficiency.
+When you have entered your vocabulary and selected a mode, you are ready to start a quiz.
+Maybe you want to start with a flashcard session.
+Later you can move on to a multiple choice quiz, or do the powerful question and answer quiz.
+You get instant feedback on correct and incorrect answers, and you have the option to repeat any errors, further improving your learning efficiency.
 If you need a little extra help you can use the hint function.

 KWordQuiz can open several types of vocabulary data.
 The default format is